shreejanmishra/Tresata_Round_1/features_implemented.md

 9. Persisting Tasks: Implement a way to persist tasks between page reloads using local storage.

-10. Task Filters: Add functionality to filter tasks by their status made different tabs (all, completed, incomplete)
+10. Task Filters: Add functionality to filter tasks by their status made different tabs (all, completed, incomplete).
+Click the circle icon before the task to change the status of the task.

 11. Search Functionality: Implemented task search with debounced query (300ms) allowing users to filter tasks in real-time by title.